vinfreecs/genga/docs/Define.rst

   | AU in m

 - | :literal:`def_Solarmass 1.98855e30`
-  | Solar Mass in Kg
+  | Solar Mass in kg

 - | :literal:`def_c 299792458.0`
   | speed of light in m/s